UmaSangumathi/FluLINE/README.md

 Python 2.7

 Some dependant software binaries (bwa, trim_galore, bedtools, circos, lofreq2) are in /src/ directory.
-Please also install blastn and MEGAN5, and download NCBI blas database (nt)
+Please also install blastn and MEGAN5, and download NCBI blast database (nt)

 # Usage